Esports News UK was established in late 2015, and features the latest stories, match reports, interviews and videos

 He is currently at Sixth Form and hopes to study Multimedia Sports Journalism at university next year.
 Joe also enjoys a bit of cricket and football in his spare time and has been a keen writer since primary school.
 He looks forward to seeing what the future holds for esports as a whole.

-This is the part where we half-sob and half-smile at losing talent but also seeing them go on to bigger things and/or paid work.
+This is the part where we sob at losing talent but also smile seeing them go on to bigger/other things and/or paid work.